ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] In-Context Learning
 [Literature] NoteBook 5 - Dynamic Operations, Domain: Technical, System Role: Mechanism, Temporal: Dynamic

-**Definition:** The technical capability of LLMs to adapt to the prompt context.
+The technical capability of LLMs to adapt to the prompt context.
 Acts as the **Servomechanism** for Adaptive Calibration.
 It allows the AI to fine-tune the Challenge Gap ($\|D-C\|$) in real-time.

 **In-Context Learning (ICL)** is a crucial paradigm and emergent capability observed in Large Language Models (LLMs).
 It enables an LLM to adapt to new tasks and generalize to new domains by conditioning on demonstrations or examples provided directly within the input prompt, which serves as the context.
 Critically, this "learning" occurs at inference time without any explicit training, fine-tuning, or gradient updates to the model's parameters.
 ICL allows the pre-trained model to dynamically adapt to different contexts, utilizing its ability to recognize patterns and apply knowledge learned during its extensive pre-training.